Portrait Photography Meetup

 In this session, we will be covering how to better understand Architecture photography and we'll be looking at ways to take some impressive shots and the camera settings to use.

-Lower Promenade, Brighton - 10am - 2 Hours
+Brighton Train Station - 4pm - 2 Hours

 Tobias Slater-Hunt